-The Group's Dietary supplements business is targeted to continue its uptrend growth in the coming financial year with the launch of more exciting new supplements in the market.
-The positive development in both the Healthy Food Ingredients in the USA and Food Grade Collagen in Australia is expected to contribute positively to the Group in this coming financial year.
+The Group's dietary supplements business is targeted to continue growing in the coming financial year with the launch of new products.
+The positive development of both the healthy food ingredients in the U.S. and food grade collagen in Australia are expected to contribute positively to the Group in this coming financial year.